 Takeda Pharmaceuticals International AG ("TPIZ") is headquartered in Zurich, Switzerland, operating in Australia through one of its wholly owned subsidiaries, Takeda Pharmaceuticals Australia Pty Ltd (Takeda Pharmaceuticals Australia Pty Limited and its wholly-owned subsidiary, Shire Australia Pty Limited, shall collectively be referred to as "Takeda Australia").
+Shire Australia Pty Limited was deregistered with effect from 30 June 2021.
 TPIZ acts as the central hub within Takeda's EUCAN (Europe and Canada) operations and global product supply chain, and manages Takeda's EUCAN local operating companies such as Takeda UK Limited.
-TPIZ is a wholly owned subsidiary of Takeda Pharmaceutical Company Limited, a Japanese company, and its group of subsidiaries and affiliates are referred to in this statement as "Takeda", "we", or "our"."
+TPIZ is a wholly owned subsidiary of Takeda Pharmaceutical Company Limited.
+Takeda Pharmaceutical Company Limited, a Japanese company, and its group of subsidiaries and affiliates are referred to in this statement as "Takeda", "we", or "our".".

 Takeda focuses its R&D efforts on four therapeutic areas: Oncology, Gastroenterology (GI), Neuroscience and Rare Diseases.
 We also make targeted R&D investments in Plasma-Derived Therapies and Vaccines.
-We are focusing on developing highly-innovative medicines that contribute to making a difference in people's lives by advancing the frontier of new treatment options and leveraging our enhanced collaborative R&D engine and capabilities to create a robust, modality-diverse pipeline.
+We focus on developing highly-innovative medicines that contribute to making a difference in people's lives by advancing the frontier of new treatment options and leveraging our enhanced collaborative R&D engine and capabilities to create a robust, modality-diverse pipeline.
 Our employees are committed to improving quality of life for patients and to working with our partners in health care in approximately 80 countries and regions.